My Favorite Video Equipment for Blogging: The camera, lenses, lights/light, microphones, and equipment that I use to create videos for my blog.

 Used for: Subscription Box Unboxings and Interview Style Videos

 Speaking of lens… this is the lens that I use for the videos of me talking, sitting in front of the camera.
 It’s not “in your face,” and provides a great view of the space around me.
-I also use this lens in my blog photo sessions, where I’m capturing an entire room for a post.
+I also use this lens in my blog photo sessions, where I’m capturing an entire room for a post, like of my living area HERE.
 Buy the Wide Angle Lens here: Wide Angle Lens

 Used for: Any video